Nkaka23dev/employee-api/README.md

 - More suggestion:
  1. Consider using Kafka for communication between the department service and the employee API, to ensure asynchronous, decoupled microservice interaction.
  2. Think about concurrency control: What should happen if two users attempt to delete the same resource at the same time?
 Implement appropriate safeguards (e.g., optimistic locking, idempotency, or conflict detection)
+ 3. Configure project to use ApiGateway using `Ocelot`

 - Update user endpoint is not working as expected; it should be fixed.
 - Implement **CRUD operations** for employee benefits (**[Table reference](https://github.com/Nkaka23dev/employee-api/blob/2070366409f04be52f8d7528011508a6831ea5f7/TheEmployeeAPI/Domain/Entities/Employee/Employee.cs#L25)**).